rickey-alok/go2apidoc/docs/API/apiOverview.md

           4. caching
              - caching of data and responses is of utmost importance wherever they are applicable/possible.
              - The webpage you are reading here is also a cached version of the HTML page.
-             - Caching brings performance improvement for the client side
+             - Caching brings performance improvement to the client side
              - Caching can be implemented on the server or client side.
           5. Layered
-             - architecture where you deploy the APIs on server A, and store data on server B and authenticate requests in Server C.
+             - architecture where you deploy the APIs on server A, and store data on server B, and authenticate requests in Server C.
              - for example.
 A client cannot ordinarily tell whether it is connected directly to the end server or an intermediary along the way
           6. Code on Demand (optional)
              - Most of the time, you will be sending the static representations of resources in the form of XML or JSON